opensavannah/savmaps/README.md

 ### What skills do I need to contribute?

-*All that one needs to be able to do is enter data into a spreadsheet to contribute to the project in a meaningful and impactful way.*
+*All that one needs to be able to do is to access and enter data into a spreadsheet to contribute to the project in a meaningful and impactful way.*

 The full project will also require a mix of designers, data people, GIS types, a couple of JavaScript developers, and plenty of creative problem-solvers.
 Most importantly, we'll need community members with locality knowledge from across the area to make the project a success.
 All contributors will be credited for their work by having their names listed on the landing page for the web app.